api3dao/oev-v1-compound-bot/README.md

 A position in the Compound protocol is simply an address of the borrower - this is the identifier when we want to do a liquidation call.
 The position tracking functions are located in `src/lib/positions.ts`.

-Pertaining to positions are the storage variables `allPositions`, `currentPositions` and `interestingPositions`.
-`allPositions`, as its name might suggest, tracks all of the positions in the Compound protocol that at some point had executed a `borrow` action at some point. `currentPositions` is a subset of `allPositions`, meaning positions that currently have an active borrowing position. `interestingPositions` is a subset of `currentPositions`, a position becomes interesting when it crosses a certain LTV (Loan to Value) threshold.
+The storage variables `allPositions`, `currentPositions`, and `interestingPositions` are used to track different states of borrowing positions in the Compound protocol. `allPositions` tracks all positions that have ever executed a borrow action. `currentPositions` is a subset of `allPositions` and includes only those positions with an active borrowing status. `interestingPositions` is a further subset of `currentPositions`, representing positions that have crossed a specific Loan to Value (LTV) threshold.

-Since fetching all positions from the beginning of the protocol might take considerable amount of time, there is a file `all-positions.json` which gets loaded in the bot initialization phase and serves as a checkpoint so that the bot does not have to fetch the whole history every time it is restarted.
-The file can be created and updated by running abovementioned CLI command `prepare-positions-to-watch`.
+Since fetching all positions from the beginning of the protocol might take a considerable amount of time, there is an `all-positions.json` file that is loaded during the bot’s initialization phase and serves as a checkpoint, so the bot does not need to fetch the entire history each time it restarts.
+This file can be created and updated by running the CLI command `prepare-positions-to-watch` mentioned above.

 ### Liquidation

-Liquidations are made by interacting with our Compound3Liquidator contract.
-The details depend on the stage of the bot.
-The liquidation logic is slightly different for the OEV bot because the searcher needs to pay for the awarded bid on the OEV Network.
+Liquidations are carried out by interacting with the Compound3Liquidator contract, with specific details depending on the bot’s current stage.
+The liquidation logic is slightly different for the OEV bot, as the searcher must first deposit collateral on the OevAuctionHouse contract before placing a bid to qualify for receiving update details and then must also pay for the awarded bid.
+Both actions are conducted on the OEV Network.
 The liquidation functions are located in `src/lib/oev-liquidation.ts`.

 The process in general is as follows: